emqx/blog/en/202002/mqtt-x-guideline.md

 ## MQTT Broker Preparation

-- If you don't have an MQTT broker deployed locally, you can use the public MQTT service provided by [EMQ X Cloud](https://www.emqx.com/en/cloud)  for quick testing:
+- If you don't have an MQTT broker deployed locally, you can use the public MQTT service provided by [EMQX Cloud](https://www.emqx.com/en/cloud)  for quick testing:

 ```
 Broker Address: broker.emqx.io